secretnodes/secretnodes.org/docs/nuc-hosting.md

 1. Rent a NUC from us and we will configure it to meet your requirements. `Priced at $100 a month`.
 2. Host your NUC with us in the Data Center space we secure. `Priced at $65 a month`.

 We have the capacity to configure these as Secret Nodes using our automated tools, configurations beyond that must be discussed first.
-**Please note, space will be extremely limited and we will only be able to accommodate a handful of NUC's from the community.**
+NUCs will be hosted in the Silicon Valley, **Please note, space will be extremely limited and we will only be able to accommodate a handful of NUC's from the community.**

-If interested please start a conversation with us by emailing us at ian@secretforerunners.com or sending a pm to [Ian](https://t.me/moonstash) or [Brendan](https://t.me/BrendanKitt) on Telegram.
+If interested please start a conversation with us by emailing us at nuc@omnistake.com or sending a pm to [Ian](https://t.me/moonstash) or [Brendan](https://t.me/BrendanKitt) on Telegram.